merenlab/anvio/anvio/docs/programs/anvi-interactive.md

 ## Password protection

-Use `--password-protected` flag to limit access to your interactive instances, which is by default will be accessible to anyone on your network.
+Use `--password-protected` flag to limit access to your interactive instances, which by default will be accessible to anyone on your network.

 ## Quick solutions for network problems